 By turning away good customers, your gateway filters could be forcing you to leave money on the table.
 Take a few minutes to check if you have those profit-killing settings for your filters turned on at your payment gateway.
 By switching them off, you can easily boost your order acceptance rate by more than 10%.

-Is Manual Review a Safe Substitute for Gateway Filters?
+Is Manual Review a Safe Alternative to Gateway Filters for eCommerce Fraud Prevention?

 For many eCommerce businesses, achieving adequate security without turning away valid customers is impossible with their payment gateway filters.
 In this case, they’ll need to rely on a more accurate fraud detection solution.